JustaMushroom/YetAnotherCompassTracker/README.md

 **This Plugin is built for `Minecraft 1.18`, Other versions are not supported at this time**

+If you want to follow this plugin's development, consider giving it a ⭐star!

 ## How to use
 ### Commands
 `/compass` - Gives the player a tracking compass